-AutoStore continues to benefit from a huge, underpenetrated market with high and increasing expected demand for fast cubic storage.
-Although global e-commerce retailers have experienced a slowdown thus far in 2022 compared to the acceleration following the Covid-19 pandemic, AutoStore expects strong growth in the e-commerce and omni-channel sectors in the longer-term.
-Changes in customer demand, labor shortages, energy efficiency gains and demand for high-density warehousing are all expected to drive adoption of automation, and thus growth for AutoStore.
-In the first half of the year, the company made progress in further penetrating the USD 230 billion addressable market for automated storage and retrieval systems.
-Market access continued to expand in important regions, and market share grew in the attractive Micro-Fulfillment Center and High Throughput markets, further highlighting AutoStore's technological leadership.
+AutoStore operates in a huge, underpenetrated market with high demand for the efficiencies offered by fast cubic storage.
+We are able to address over 90% of that market by meeting the needs of all use cases and all fulfillment strategies.
+Although global e-commerce retailers have slowed their growth rate in 2022 compared to the acceleration experienced during the Covid-19 pandemic, AutoStore expects strong growth in the e-commerce and omnichannel sectors in the longer term.
+Despite current macroeconomic challenges and an evolving e-commerce landscape, we anticipate further adoption of automation in response to changing customer demand, labor shortages, a growing need for energy efficiency and demand for high-density warehousing.
+Market access continued to expand in important regions, and market share grew in the attractive micro-fulfillment center and high throughput markets, further highlighting AutoStore's technological leadership.